harryjulian/harryjulian.github.io/about.md

 permalink: /about/
 ---

 I'm a Machine Learning Engineer based in the UK.

-I've just returned to the UK following a 6-month career break travelling South America.
+Previously, I've worked at a couple of startups building out machine learning solutions from proof of concept to production, across a wide range of domains (tabular classification, speech-to-text, text-to-speech, natural language processing, langauge model agents).

-Currently, I'm looking for new role based in London.
+**I'm currently looking for a new role based in London.**